 After graduating with honors from Belmont University College of Law, Chris joined DRS Law to assist in the firm’s personal injury practice.
 He joined with the mission to bring justice to injured people and grieving families.

-As a personal injury attorney in Nashville, Christopher Smith handles Title IX lawsuits, Nashville civil rights lawsuits, and Tennessee wrongful death cases for the firm.
+Chris is known for his Title IX lawsuits, Nashville civil rights lawsuits, and Tennessee wrongful death cases.
+His work has been published in the Tennessee Bar Journal.
 He has also handled complex car wreck lawsuits in Tennessee involving serious injuries, especially post-concussive syndrome lawsuits and traumatic brain injury lawsuits.

-Chris understands that many clients are facing a very difficult time in their lives and works to ensure that each of his clients is both well informed and well represented.
+As a personal injury attorney, Chris understands that his clients are facing a very difficult time in their lives.
+He compassionately works to ensure that each of his clients are both well informed and well represented.

 In his time away from the office, Chris enjoys playing guitar, traveling, and spending time with his wife, Virginia.

 Kenyon College, magna cum laude